ahoucbvtw/PWCC_Crawler/README.md

 ![alt text](https://raw.githubusercontent.com/ahoucbvtw/PWCC_Crawler/main/Picture/01.jpg "The problem of crawler in PWCC")

-Before we login, we must to know what kind of data we should to post in login process.
+Before we log in, we must to know what kind of data we should to post in login process.

 First, go to login page, press **```Ctrl+Shift+I```** to show the site of source code and go to 「Network」 page.
 Next, type casually to log in(Login failed is no problem), then find the request method is **「POST」** login headers in 「Network」 page.